‘Boy Meets World’ Star Maitland Ward Lifts Up Shirt In Exposing New Instagram Pic

 Maitland Ward has delivered a very exposing social media update.
-The former Boy Meets World star has shed her sweetheart image in favor of a more racy one: as fans are likely aware, the redhead now works in the adult entertainment industry.
+The former Boy Meets World star has shed her sweetheart image in favor of a more racy one.
+As fans are likely aware, the redhead now works in the adult entertainment industry.
 Maitland’s Instagram account definitely reflects that side of her career, with a photo landing on the star’s feed today likely getting her fans into a tizzy.

-The photo posted to Maitland’s account today showed her sitting on her bed in a look that was already pretty minimal.
-The star was seen in a lilac-colored top that she’d raised, with the cleavage on show proving to be the image’s focal point.
-Maitland had raised her shirt with her left hand, with the right one placed on her thigh.
-The lower half proved pretty revealing too, with Ward rocking a purple and barely-there pair of briefs.
-The star posed for her photo with a direct gaze as she was photographed from above, with her baby-blue eyes offering piercing contact.
+The photo posted to Maitland’s account showed her sitting on her bed in a look that was already pretty minimal.
+The star was seen in a lilac-colored top that she raised up, exposing her cleavage.
+She lifted the shirt with her left hand, keeping her right one on her thigh.
+The star’s red painted nails were also on display.

+The lower half proved pretty revealing too, with Maitland rocking a dark purple, barely-there pair of briefs.
+She posed for the photo looking directly into the camera.
+She was photographed from above and her baby-blue eyes offered a piercing gaze.

-Maitland’s post seemed out to announce an appearance at an event, although for the star’s fans, the cleavage appearance was likely the biggest treat.
+Maitland’s post was to announce an appearance at an event, although for the star’s fans, her cleavage’s appearance was probably the biggest treat.

-Maitland’s shift into the adult industry has proven a talking point for her fans.
+Maitland’s shift into the adult industry has been a talking point for her fans.

 As Complex reports, the star has spoken out about her first adult Drive movie.